-Dr Zoltan Szomor has more than 25 years’ experience as an orthopaedic surgeon and specialises in hip and knee surgery, including joint replacement, hip and knee primary and revision arthroplasty, and knee reconstruction and arthroscopic surgery.
+Dr Zoltan Szomor has more than 25 years’ experience as an orthopaedic surgeon with an interest in hip and knee surgery, including joint replacement, hip and knee primary and revision arthroplasty, and knee reconstruction and arthroscopic surgery.
 He provides more than 3,000 consultations and conducts more than 600 operations each year, most of these being elective hip and knee procedures.

 Dr Szomor is one of the first orthopaedic surgeons in Australia to practice the minimally-invasive, tissue-sparing surgical technique for total hip replacement—the SuperPATH.
 This technique usually leads to a quicker recovery and accelerated rehabilitation, while minimising pain.
 For total knee replacements, he uses one of the most advanced, ceramic-coated knee replacements.
 Dr Szomor has a significantly lower revision rate than the national average—0.35 compared to the national average of 0.66 revisions per 100 observed years (based on the National Join Replacement Registry data for the past decade).